 Every 20 metres as far as the eye can see is someone with a line in the water.
 Great fishing, beautiful water and fantastic beach!

 My favourite fishing spot.
 Eighty Mile Beach, a place where you can relax and enjoy the fastness while fishing.

 On our holiday at Eighty Mile Beach south of Broome this year I caught the largest edible fish I have ever caught.
 Fishing from the beach with a Penn reel and beach rod I landed this Threadfin Salmon measuring 1080mm and weighing 21 lb.
 As I have partial knee joint replacements I fish sitting in my chair, that way I can get leverage on my catch.

-Michael Henderson & wife we’re up at 80 Mile beach for there annual stay & was very happy to catch his first northern mulloway in August this year.
-It turned out to be on there last days fishing before heading back to the cold south west when the fish struck just coming up to the high tide.
+Michael Henderson & wife were up at 80 Mile Beach for their annual stay & was very happy to catch his first northern mulloway in August this year.
+It turned out to be on their last days fishing before heading back to the cold south-west when the fish struck just coming up to the high tide.
 The mulloway weighing 25 lb & was a superb fighting fish caught from the beach after what turned out to be a quite year going off previous years.
 Bring on 2020.

 For a tropical fishing destination, the Pilbara region has some of the state’s best spots.